renanthera/simc-wiki/Rogues.md

 ## Poisons
   * _apply\_poison_ instantly changes the poisons on the player's weapons.
 The action won't be performed if the poisons already match your specifications or if you specified inactive poisons for both weapons.
-    1. _main\_hand_ and _off\_hand_ (default: none) are used to specify the poison to use on every weapon.
+    1. _main\_hand_ and _off\_hand_ (default: none, optional) are used to specify the poison to use on every weapon.
 Acceptable values are: "deadly", "instant" or "wound".
-Other values will result in an inactive poison being applied.
+Other values will result in an inactive poison being applied. **Since Simulationcraft 7.0.3, release 1** If no option is given, `apply_poison` will apply the "best" lethal poison for the actor (Deadly Poison or Agonizing Poison).
 ```
  actions+=/apply_poison,main_hand=instant,off_hand=deadly
 ```